 It is possible to overdose on Adderall, which is more likely in cases of addiction.
 Overdose occurs when a person relapses and begins using Adderall after a period of abstinence, or if it is combined with other substances of abuse, like alcohol.

 Seek immediate medical attention if you or someone you know is exhibiting one or more of these signs of Adderall overdose:

-Despite the serious consequences of drug abuse, it continues to be an epidemic in the U.S. According to research done by the National Institute on Drug Abuse, young adults between the age of 18 and 24 are the biggest abusers of prescription drugs.
+Despite the serious consequences of drug abuse, it continues to be an epidemic in the U.S. According to research, young adults between the age of 18 and 24 are the biggest abusers of prescription drugs.
 This group includes stimulants, anti-anxiety drugs, and opioid pain relievers.